o-ran-sc/ric-plt-submgr/docs/user-guide.rst

       header when E2 Termination sends the subscribed message to xApp.
 When xApp wants to delete the subscription, the same sequence number must be included in the ASN.1 encoded RIC Subscription Delete Request message sent to Subscription Manager.

-      Subscription Manager responds to xApp with xApp allocated RIC Requestor ID.
+      Subscription Manager allocates RIC Requestor ID.
+Currently the ID value is always 123.
 In merge case subscription is created only for the first requestor.
-RAN gets the Requestor ID of the xApp who makes the first subscription.
-RAN uses that Requestor ID in all RIC Indication messages it sends to RIC for the subscription.
-Therefore xApp may get Requestor ID in RIC Indication message that belongs to another xApp.
+RAN gets the Request of the xApp who makes the first subscription.
+RAN uses Subscription Manager allocated Requestor
-      The xApp whose subscription is merged into the first subscription will also get Requestor ID of the first subscribed xApp in the RIC
-      Subscription Response and RIC Subscription Delete Response messages.
+      ID in all RIC Indication messages it sends to RIC for the subscription.

       TransactionId (Xid) in RMR message header is used to track messages between xApp and Subscription Manager. xApp allocates it.
 Subscription
       Manager returns TransactionId received from xApp in response message to xApp. xApp uses it to map response messages to request messages